 “Whoa!” said my son, “I think that bison is looking at us!”
 We were on the Discovery Tram Tour at Northwest Trek Wildlife Park, and one bison in a group we were passing did seem to have its eye right on us.
 Northwest Trek is an open-range zoo near Eatonville and the the tram tour is the highlight of any visit to the park.
 You’ll have plenty of “this-isn’t–like-a-regular-zoo” moments at Trek, where animals native to our region roam free or spend their days in large exhibits that mimic their natural habitats.
-Celebrating its 40th anniversary this year, Northwest Trek is a uniquely Northwest destination, and a not-to-be-missed wild time for animal lovers of all ages.
+Northwest Trek celebrated its 40th anniversary in 2015, opened an expansive kids' play area in 2016 and continues as a uniquely Northwest destination and a not-to-be-missed wild time for animal lovers of all ages.

-Key highlights of a trip this summer include three bison calves and three bighorn sheep lambs, which were born to Northwest Trek's resident animals in late spring this year and are growing quickly into teenagers.
+Key highlights of a trip this summer include American bison calves, Roosevelt elk calves and bighorn sheep lambs, all born to Northwest Trek's resident animals in late spring and growing quickly.
 They are with their herds, roaming the park's hundreds of acres, and can be viewed from the tram tour.
 Animals include bison, elk, bighorn sheep and mountain goats (roamiing freely); and grizzly bears, bobcats, wolves and eagles (in naturalistic exhibits).

 “It’s always exciting for us to witness the joy and wonder on our visitors’ faces when they get to experience seeing a new calf or lamb for the first time,” Northwest Trek Education Curator Jessica Moore said.